It was just over a month ago when Nicaraguans, most of them university students, began to protest social security reform in the country.

 - Living In Nicaragua In An Age Of Insurrection

-Alejandro Castillo is a high school student living in Managua, Nicaragua.
+Alejandro Castillo lives in Managua, Nicaragua.
 He can be found talking about issues in his country on Twitter.